 .: Ethan Happ only played in one ToC shootout game, but his efforts in that game are worthy of recognition.
 Happ scored 30 points and grabbed 15 boards for the Rockets as they defeated Michigan City Marquette- IN, 63-48.
 Happ was named Player of the Game and was named the Most Outstanding Player of the 2013 Shootout Series.
 Happ was a college All-American for the Wisconsin Badgers.
 He is currently playing professionally for Olympiacos in Greece.

 .: Taylor Bruninga was a force to reckon with in 2016!
 Despite his team’s loss to Cloverdale, Indiana- Bruninga was unstoppable as he scored 37 points and snared 17 rebounds.
 Bruninga was named Co-Player of the Game and was named the Most Outstanding Player in the 2016 Shootout Series.
 Bruninga finished his basketball career at Illinois State University.

 Christopher Cross, 6’2″ SG 2017-2019

 .:Christopher Cross was an instrumental player for Urbana in the three years he played varsity ball for the Tigers.
 Cross was named to the Washington Invitational All-Tournament team in 2018, when he averaged 16 points per game and grabbed five boards per outing.
 Cross scored 145 career points in the ToC, which ranks him in 15th place in career scoring in the event.
 He also grabbed 47 career rebounds and dished out 25 career assists in his three years in the ToC.
-Cross is a freshman guard at Southern Illinois University in Carbondale.
+Cross is a sophomore guard at Southern Illinois University in Carbondale.